crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/file.md

 ---

-This module allows `CrowdSec` to acquire logs from text files (in one-shot and streaming mode), and GZ files in one-shot mode.
+This module allows the `Security Engine` to acquire logs from text files (in one-shot and streaming mode), and GZ files in one-shot mode.

 ## Configuration example